VanArts/goodbye/README.md

 ## Create a fullscreen styled page with HTML5 and CSS
-We Leave all the design of your page to you.
+We leave all the design of your page to you.
 Please make sure each person has *only one fullscreen page*.
 You can get a template from https://github.com/heyharuna/classProject

 ### You must submit
 * HTMLfile